luiswdy/ReadyKit/README.md

     When the user duplicates a specific item from the kit using swipe actions or contextual menu Then a new item with the same properties but a unique ID should be created and added to the kit

+  Scenario: Move an Item between Emergency Kits
+    Given an emergency kit contains one or more items and there is at least one other emergency kit When the user chooses to move an item from its current kit to a different kit using the item edit UI or detail view actions
+    Then the item should be removed from the original kit and added to the target kit preserving its properties (name, quantity, expiration, notes, photo)

 Feature: Preferences and Notifications

   Scenario: Load User Preferences